7-Day Trip Cost Example: How Much Does a Week-Long Vacation Really Cost?

 It’s hard to picture what a “real” trip budget looks like until you see an example.
 So let’s walk through a simple 7-day trip and see how much it might really cost per person.

-We’ll use rough, realistic numbers and then show you how to plug them into the calculator on CostPerTrip so you can run your own version.
+We’ll use rough, realistic numbers and then show you how to slide the bars in our free Trip Cost Calculator so you can see your own version live — no submit button needed.

 Step 1: Set the basic trip details